-|Attendance and class participation||10%|
+|Attendance and end-of-class questions||10%|

-|Group presentation and paper||20%|
+|Group presentation and paper||30%|

 As a half-credit course that meets only once per week, there are only 14 classes over the semester.
 Further, many classes will involve class discussion, group collaborations, and guest presentations.
 For these reasons, you must attend all the classes to get full credit.
 If you are not able to attend a class, please email Professors Greenside and Mercer in advance (email firstname.lastname@example.org) and provide a reasonable excuse such as illness, religious observance, or involvement with some official Duke activity.

 The way that Professors Greenside and Mercer will take attendance will be to hand out a one-minute end-of-class questionnaire at the beginning of each class.
 One minute before the class ends, we will ask you to write your name, the date, and the single question that you most wish to have asked during class.
-We will use your questions to get a sense of what was understood or not understood in each class, and will try to answer some of your questions by posting answers a few days later.